dropwizard/dropwizard/docs/source/manual/views.rst

         });
     }

-The returned map should have, for each extension (such as ``.ftl``), a ``Map<String, String>`` describing how to configure the renderer.
+The returned map should have, for each renderer (such as ``freemarker`` or ``mustache``), a ``Map<String, String>`` describing how to configure the renderer.
 Specific keys and their meanings can be found in the FreeMarker and Mustache documentation:

 .. code-block:: yaml

     views:
-      .ftl:
+      freemarker:
-        strict_syntax: yes
+        strict_syntax: true
+      mustache:
+        cache: false

 Then, in your :ref:`resource method <man-core-resources>`, add a ``View`` class: